publitas/docs/source/index.md

   }
 ```

 Images and other assets are served from: `https://view.publitas.com`.
-Image paths returned from the api are all relative to this base pat and all images are returned as `jpg` files.
+Image paths returned from the API are all relative to this base pat and all images are returned as `jpg` files.

-A photoUrl returned from the api has to be concatenated to
+A photoUrl returned from the API has to be concatenated to

 `https://view.publitas.com/1230/10323/photos/22js92ksasfhhj2l-within1000.jpg`